Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

-Moreover, the construction of $\r{L}f^*$ in \cite[4.3]{LO} can also be extended to $\cD_\cart$:
+Moreover, the construction of $\rL f^*$ in \cite{LO1}*{{\Sec}4.3} can also be extended to $\rD_\cart$:

-In fact, it suffices to apply \cite[2.2.3]{LO} to $\rD_\cart$.
-The six operations satisfy all the usual adjointness properties (cf.\ \cite[4.3.1, 4.4.2]{LO}).
+In fact, it suffices to apply \cite{LO1}*{Theorem 2.2.3} to $\rD_\cart$.
+The six operations satisfy all the usual adjointness properties (cf.\ \cite{LO1}*{Propositions 4.3.1, 4.4.2}).
 On the other hand, restricting our constructions in the two previous sections, we have

-The equivalence of categories $\H\cD(\cX)\simeq\rD_\cart(\cX_\liset)$ \eqref{5eq:equiv} restricts to an equivalence $\H\cD_{\cons}(\cX)\simeq\rD_\cons(\cX_\liset)$.
+The equivalence of categories $\rh\cD(\cX)\simeq\rD_\cart(\cX_\liset)$ \eqref{b6eq:equivalence} restricts to an equivalence $\rh\cD_\cons(\cX)\simeq\rD_\cons(\cX_\liset)$.
 The main result of this section is the following.

 \begin{proposition} We have equivalences of functors